You’ve seen all the euphoria from people who passed the bar exam.

 How am I able to send emails to my subscribers and write blog articles, consistently, year in and year out?

-For my repeat attempt at the bar, it was about intentionally taking small steps to be prepared by the end of it.
+My repeat attempt at the bar exam was about trying different things and intentionally taking small steps to be prepared.
+I needed to figure out this bar thing.
 To do that, I needed to enjoy the process.

 Granted, bar prep is pretty much the dryest activity in the world… How did I enjoy the process of bar prep?

-No more filling in meticulous lecture notes until the sun goes down.
+✅ No more filling in meticulous lecture notes until the sun went down.

-Bar exam preparation is about learning, not education.
-Absorbing, not mere exposure.
+Bar exam preparation is about learning, not mere education.
+Insight, not just information.
+Retention, not mere exposure.
 Understanding, not just memorizing.

 “Bar exam preparation is about learning, not education.
 Absorbing, not mere exposure.
 Understanding, not just memorizing.”